-TAKEN THEIR SEATS. - Messrs.
+TAKEN THEIR SEATS .- Messrs.
 Brooks and Keitt have re-taken their seats in Congress.
-Everything was quiet, and we venture the prediction that their personal services will not be called for this session by the Black Republicana.
+Everything was quiet, and we venture the prediction that their personal services will not be called for this session ton, on the 6th inst., but without damage to either. by the Black Republicans.